Our Lesson Program

 Every Olympic Rider Began as a Beginner Rider!

 Everyone who comes to the stable must practice “bio-security”.
 It is important to not bring “horse diseases” into the stable.
 If you have been to other stables, or if your clothing was worn at other stables, you must change and/or launder your clothing and disinfect your shoes/boots before you come to our stable.
-When you arrive at our stable, you will be required to stomp your shoes/boots on a foot disinfection that contains a strong disinfectant (see photo).
-Therefore you must wear footwear that will allow you to do that.
-You will also be asked to wash and/or disinfect your hands.

 This should be a requirement at every stable.
 It is very easy for humans to carry horse diseases from stable to stable and horse to horse.
 In the winter of 2016, a human brought a horse virus to our stable and this created many problems for us.
 I am sure that you can understand that we do not want that to happen again.